-The project proposes to build the Abercorn Residence, the DeJoria Residence, and all associated infrastructure (mostly combined for both residences).
+The project proposes to build the Abercorn Residence, and all associated infrastructure.
 The Abercorn Residence is planned as a 15,000 square feet villa.
 The residence will use a traditional style, built with wood-frame construction.
-The DeJoria Residence is planned as a 16,000 square feet villa and is currently envisioned in a modern style and using modern materials (concrete, steel, glass, etc.).
-The DeJoria Residence is not expected to commence for 3-4 years following approval in principle.
 The construction will use green building materials and techniques where possible to minimize the impact of construction.
 The Abercorn Residence will be for the use of members of the Abercorn Trust and their guests.
-The DeJoria Residence when built will be for private use by Mr. DeJoria his family and guests.